DavidHMcCracken/PersonalVersionControl/README.md

 # PersonalVersionControl
 Personal Version Control (PVC) uses standard file system and Python scripts to provide transparent version control that requires no setup yet can support complex projects comprising sub-projects, each with its own version group.
 It has two flavors, backup, which stores all files in each version, and delta, which stores only changed files.

+The pvc.zip archive contains bv.py, the backup flavor, and dv.py, the delta.
+These are installed simply by copying them into an exe-path directory.
+The archive includes PersonalVersionControl.odt, which serves as a user guide and program design document.
+It also includes additional Python scripts that are used for regression testing of bv.py and dv.py and coincidentally provide examples of how all of the features work.
+All scripts are released under GNU General Public License version 3 and work in both Windows and Linux.